SpreeHertz/Sandmine.js/README.md

 * [Step 3: Configuration](#step-3-configuration)

-## Features
+## Usage/Features

-**Note:** This minecraft bot is still under development, so some things may not be stable.
+* Auto-eats if you give it appropriate food.

-For now, it can:
+* Consumes stuff.

-1. Look at nearest player
+* Kills a mob when in a particular radius.
-2. Pathfind a player
+* Looks at nearest player.
-3. Welcome
+* Pathfinds the player and gets as close as possible if a player says
-4. Kill mobs
+* PvP you if you say "`fight me`" and stops if you say "`stop`".

 ## Credits
 This bot is made possible with [mineflayer](https://github.com/prismarinejs/mineflayer) and its other packages.